Sajjon/SwiftReflection/README.md

 # Support for primitive data types
-It is a difference between inspecting properties which types inherits from NSObject, which then can be checked using the `==` operator and inspecting properties of primitive data type (e.g. Bool, Int).
-If you declare this comparison operator you can check primitive data types as well:
+It is a difference between inspecting properties which types inherits from NSObject, which then can be checked using the `==` operator and inspecting properties of value types (e.g. Bool, Int).
+If you declare this comparison operator you can check value types as well:
 ```
 func ==(rhs: Any, lhs: Any) -> Bool {
     let rhsType: String = "\(rhs)"